BBaysinger/bb-portfolio/infra/README.md

 This directory contains the Terraform configuration and management scripts for the BB Portfolio AWS infrastructure.

+Use this README for the local infra workflow in this directory.
+For the broader deployment workflow and repo-wide operational conventions, use the root [README](../README.md) and [docs/deployment-runner.md](../docs/deployment-runner.md).

 ## Infrastructure Overview

 The infrastructure includes: